marekmiklenda/Rings/README.md

-This is an original interpreter for [Rings](https://esolangs.org/wiki/Rings), made for the June 2022 Esoland Discord competition.
+This is an original interpreter for [Rings](https://esolangs.org/wiki/Rings), made for the June 2022 Esolang Discord competition.

 ```
 USAGE: